BoE's Weale says weak productivity barrier to more stimulus

 Wood added that he believed Weale's concerns were exaggerated, and that the central bank did have scope for more stimulus without driving inflation higher.

-Last week the Bank upwardly revised its inflation forecasts, and in line with this Weale said he expected inflation to exceed the BoE's 2 percent target for most of the next two years.
+Last week the Bank upwardly revised its inflation forecasts, and in line with this Weale said he expected inflation to exceed the Bank's 2 percent target for most of the next two years.

 British inflation suffered its biggest jump in more than a year last month, rising to 2.7 percent, which Weale described as "an unwelcome surprise".